API Reference¶

 Authentication: Required

-Data Shown: - Monthly assignment counts per parent - Last 12 months - Total assignments per month
+Data Shown: - Monthly assignment counts per parent - Monthly babysitter assignment counts (separate section) - Last 12 months - Total assignments per month

 Webhooks¶